hlovatt/tag2ver/README.md

 # `tag2var`

-Easy release management: file versioning, git commit, git tagging, git remote, and PyPI.
+Easy release management: file versioning, git commit, git tagging, and  optionally git remote and PyPI.

 The name `tag2var` is meant to convey that the utility does everything from git tagging to file versioning and all in between and either side.
 In particular: